Goldilocks and the Three Bears Activities for Kindergarten and First Grade

 Literacy Centers

 Here are few photos of students working on the included rhyming activities.
+In this literacy center, students are looking for words that rhyme.

 Additionaly Goldilocks Centers